jcook-200/jcook-200.github.io/_projects/audio-bluetooth-pcb.md

 ![Current State PCB]({{ '/assets/images/projects/Current-PCB.jpg' }})

-Unfortunately, the board did not come out perfectly, so I had to make some repairs using a hot <b>air gun</b> and <b>soldering iron</b>:
+Unfortunately, the board did not come out perfectly, so I had to make some repairs using a <b>hot air gun</b> and <b>soldering iron</b>:

 1) Rotated STM32 usign hot air gun (the small circle is the pin 1 marker, not the big circle) <br>
 2) Lifted and crossed 2 pins on the ADC <br>